chivalry/meta-python/README.md

 Introduction
 ============

 Over the last few months I've been delving deeper into Python.
 Generally I have trouble learning a language or technology unless I have a specific and real goal in mind while learning it.
-Recently I had a client who needed a fairly simply text file transformation utility, and it seemed a good opportunity to learn Python.
+Then I had a client who needed a fairly simply text file transformation utility, and it seemed a good opportunity to learn Python.
 I was familiar enough with the basic syntax that writing the utility didn't require *too* much research, and I was able to use some of Python's powerful features to finish the utility in only about 50 lines of code and a few hours of work.

 Having enjoyed my experience with Python, I decided to go a bit deeper and scratch an itch of my own with the language.
 I'm a big comic book fan, have been for forty-plus years.
 The most popular format for digital comic books is the Comic Book Archive format, which is really just an archive file (zip, rar, tar, etc.) with a specific extension (cbz, cbr, cbt, etc.).
 My itch is that I want a utility that will make it easy for me to create and manipulate these files.